mpsitech/wznm-WhizniumSBE/README.md

 - Co-marketing of Whiznium and Matrikon's FLEX OPC UA SDK for industrial automation applications [.pdf flyer](https://mpsitech-public.s3.eu-central-1.amazonaws.com/FLEX_MPSI_DataSheet-V2.1.pdf)
 - Elektronik.net interview at Embedded World 2020 with the founder of MPSI Technologies [video, German only](https://www.elektroniknet.de/video/vip-buehne-startups-stellen-sich-vor-mpsi-technologies-2012-video.html)
 - MPSI Technologies start-up pitch at Embedded World 2020 [video, from 20:15](https://www.embedded-world.de/de/events/vortrag/start-up-presentation-/767308)

-## Upcoming documentation

-- The Whiznium book (draft available [here](https://mpsitech-public.s3.eu-central-1.amazonaws.com/book.pdf)), offering an introduction to WhizniumSBE/DBE by means of a handy use case in the first chapters, but also with a complete reference in the later chapters

 ## Related Repositories